 READ MORE: Apollo: The Greek God of Music and the Sun

 Next is everyone’s favorite infamous war god: Ares.

-Another god of war, Athena was far more a tactician than her half-brother, Ares.
+Another god of war, Athena was far more of a tactician than her half-brother, Ares.
 This daughter of Zeus was stern and wise.
-As a champion of heroes, Athena had aided the likes of Heracles, Perseus, and Jason.
-She was known to award heroic acts with blessings, and had direct influence over the noble prowess of Greek heroes in the Trojan War.
+As a champion of heroes, Athena aided the likes of Heracles, Perseus, and Jason.
+She was known to award heroic acts with blessings and had direct influence over the noble prowess of Greek heroes in the Trojan War.

 In Greek mythology, Athena was frequently in opposition to the god Poseidon.
 While this can certainly be seen in the Medusa myth, there is evidence of a rivalry between the two.
 She even fought with her uncle over who would become Athen’s city god.